redis/redis-doc/commands/keys.md

 @complexity

-O(n) (with n being the number of keys in the DB, and assuming keys and pattern of limited length)_
+O(N) with N being the number of keys in the database, under the assumption that the key names in the database and the given pattern have limited length.

-Returns all the keys matching the glob-style _pattern_ as space separated strings.
-For example if you have in the database the keys foo and foobar the command `KEYS` foo* will return foo foobar.
+Returns all keys matching `pattern`.

-Note that while the time complexity for this operation is O(n) the constant times are pretty low.
-For example Redis running on an entry level laptop can scan a 1 million keys database in 40 milliseconds. **Still it's better to consider this one of the slow commands that may ruin the DB performance if not used with care**.
+While the time complexity for this operation is O(N), the constant times are fairly low.
+For example, Redis running on an entry level laptop can scan a 1 million key database in 40 milliseconds.

-In other words this command is intended only for debugging and **special** operations like creating a script to change the DB schema.
-Don't use it in your normal code.
-Use Redis sets in order to group together a subset of objects.
+**Warning**: consider `KEYS` as a command that should only be used in production environments with extreme care.
+It may ruin performance when it is executed against large databases.
+This command is intended for debugging and special operations, such as changing your keyspace layout.
+Don't use `KEYS` in your regular application code.
+If you're looking for a way to find keys in a subset of your keyspace, consider using [sets](/topics/data-types#sets).

-Glob style patterns examples:
+Supported glob-style patterns:

-* h?llo will match hello hallo hhllo
+* `h?llo` matches `hello`, `hallo` and `hxllo`
-* h*llo will match hllo heeeello
+* `h*llo` matches `hllo` and `heeeello`
-* h[ae]llo will match hello and hallo, but not hillo
+* `h[ae]llo` matches `hello` and `hallo,` but not `hillo`

-Use \ to escape special chars if you want to match them verbatim.
+Use `\` to escape special characters if you want to match them verbatim.

 @return

-@multi-bulk-reply
+@multi-bulk-reply: list of keys matching `pattern`.